Home > Publications > Archive. Indigenous Libraries

 (+) Abstract

-The text presents a brief informational bulletin focused on Indigenous library initiatives, combining documentation, announcements, and selected case studies.
+This bulletin is focused on Indigenous library initiatives, combining documentation, announcements, and selected case studies.
 It highlights the development of "La Casa del Pueblo" library in Guanacas (Colombia), a community-driven project designed as both a cultural and educational space, emphasizing local participation, architectural adaptation to Indigenous forms, and the central role of collective organization in its creation.
 The experience is framed as an example of how libraries can function as meeting points for training, knowledge exchange, and community strengthening.

 The bulletin also compiles references to related publications, experiences in Indigenous library services in Colombia, and contextual information on broader social and cultural issues affecting Indigenous populations in Latin America.
 Through these elements, it functions as a dissemination tool aimed at sharing resources, documenting initiatives, and fostering connections between projects, while maintaining a focus on cultural preservation, access to information, and community-based development.